Hong Kong to sentence dozens of democracy campaigners

 Western countries and international rights groups have condemned the trial as evidence of Hong Kong’s increased authoritarianism.

-The “Hong Kong 47” were arrested in 2021 after holding an unofficial election primary, which aimed to improve pro-democracy parties’ chances of winning a majority in the city’s legislature.
+The “Hong Kong 47” were arrested in 2021 after holding an unofficial election primary that aimed to improve pro-democracy parties’ chances of winning a majority in the city’s legislature.

-Two of the 47 were acquitted in May, but on Tuesday the rest will find out their sentences, many after over 1,300 days already spent in jail.
+Two of the 47 were acquitted in May, but on Tuesday, the rest will learn their sentences, many after more than 1,300 days in jail.

+The sentencing is “a very important indicator to show the general public (the degree of) openness and inclusivity in our society”, Lee Yue-shun, one of those acquitted, told AFP on Tuesday as he waited outside court.

 A friend of defendant Gordon Ng, named by prosecutors as one of five organisers, told AFP she had been suffering insomnia in the past few days.